 Whole wheat flour, on the other hand, retains the wheat’s bran and germ.
 This gives it energy and a nutty taste.
 This banana bread is a better choice for a snack or breakfast because it makes you feel fuller for longer.

 Some banana bread recipes call for a lot of sugar, but this one has less.
 If you don’t want to use white sugar, you can use honey or maple syrup instead.
-A few drops of liquid stevia can do excellent things if you want to make something with as little sugar as possible.
+A few drops of liquid stevia can do excellent things if you’re going to make something with as little sugar as possible.

 4. Dairy-Free Milk Options